xinhari/hari/README.md

 ## Overview

 Hari addresses the key requirements for building distributed systems.
 It leverages the microservices architecture pattern and provides a set of services which act as the building blocks of a platform.
-Micro deals with the complexity of distributed systems and provides simpler programmable abstractions to build on.
+Xinhari deals with the complexity of distributed systems and provides simpler programmable abstractions to build on.

 Technology is constantly evolving.
 The infrastructure stack is always changing.
-Micro is a platform which addresses these issues with a pluggable foundation and strongly defined apis to build on.
+Hari is a platform which addresses these issues with a pluggable foundation and strongly defined apis to build on.
 Plug into any stack or cloud.

 ## Features